felixhui118/noughts-n-crosses/README.md

 ## Getting Started

+- Run `npm install` to install the package
 - To run the test by `npm test`
 - run `npm run build` before running the application
 - To run the application by `npm start`